 Birdie's

 Located in East Austin, this spot offers a seasonal menu and a charming counter service experience.
 It's the perfect place for a romantic night out, especially if you're a fan of fantastic pasta dishes.
 While there are a couple of downsides, such as the counter service format and the need to wait in line before ordering, Birdies compensates with its exceptional food.
 Additionally, the wait can be quite long due to the sampling of their wine pairings before ordering, but once you taste the food at Birdies, you'll understand why it's worth the wait.
+They now only offer a prefixe menu.
 Click their website here.

 Kemuri Tatsu-ya